Back to Blogs

 • The Customer is King: Sustainable brands?
 It shows companies are listening to what people want, and has given rise to titles like "Sustainable Brand Manager".

 • AI Gets Smart: Marketing is getting seriously techy, leading to roles focused on AI tools.
-These specialists help companies use these tools for more personalised and effective campaigns.
+These specialists help companies use AI orchestration and prompt engineering for scalable, personalised campaigns.

 A collaborative team of marketers working on a project on a wooden table